ArkaneMoose/BuzzLock/index.md

 ### Access Denied

 ![access denied](Documentation/Screenshots/Access%20Denied%20-%2010%20sec.png)
 If a user with no permissions logs in they will be shown the access denied screen.
-This screen will also apprear if the second factor is entered incorretly three times.
+This screen will also apprear if the second factor is entered incorrectly three times.

 ## Future Work